allenai/allenact/docs/tutorials/training-a-pointnav-model.md

 in as few actions as possible), and a reward of 10.0 if the agent manages to successfully reach its destination.
 If the agent selects the `stop` action without reaching the target we do not punish it (although this is sometimes useful for preventing the agent from stopping prematurely).
-Finally, our agent gets rewarded if it moves closer to the target and gets punished if it moves further. `shaping_weight` controls how strong this signal should be and is here set to 1.0.
+Finally, our agent gets rewarded if it moves closer to the target and gets punished if it moves further away. `shaping_weight` controls how strong this signal should be and is here set to 1.0.
 These parameters work well for training an agent on PointNav, but feel free to play around with them.